Skip Nav Destination

 Published: 21 May 2008

 ...
-The Authors Journal compilation © 2008 Biochemical Society 2008 alternative polyadenylation alternative splicing embryonic lethal abnormal visual system (ELAV) erect wing gene ( ewg gene) evolution nervous system development Rather unexpectedly, the binding site of ELAV in the ewg gene...
+The Authors Journal compilation © 2008 Biochemical Society 2008 alternative polyadenylation alternative splicing embryonic lethal abnormal visual system (ELAV) erect wing gene ( ewg gene) evolution nervous system development ELAV (embryonic lethal abnormal visual system) from...

 Articles